 There is certainly a difference when using a FreeSync monitor when compared to using a normal monitor – not a huge difference but it is noticeable.
 You could think of it as going from a 60hz monitor to a 100hz monitor, but not as big a improvement from going from a 1080p display to a 1440p IPS panel.

 There are a large number of FreeSync monitors available on the market – so there’s plenty of choice to pick from!
 The bestFreeSync monitors we rate highly come from the likes of Acer, ASUS and Samsung.
-Below we are going to tell you about our favouriteFreeSync monitor available to buy in 2017.
+Below we are going to tell you about our favouriteFreeSync monitor available.

 If you’re looking for aFreeSync monitor that stands head and shoulders above the rest – look no further than the Viewsonic XG2401 FreeSync monitor – a beastly 1080p 144hz monitor. (we would like to mention if you are buying monitor make sure to follow the manufacturer instructions for configuration of this monitor and also BUY SPEAKERS as the in-built speakers on the ViewSonic XG2401 aren’t great at all – but then again who buys a high performance monitors for the speakers anyway?!
-Even with that considered, the ViewSonic XG2401 is our recommended overall 1080p 144hz FreeSync monitor to buy in 2017.
+Even with that considered, the ViewSonic XG2401 is our recommended overall 1080p 144hz FreeSync monitor.

 Why do we recommend the ViewSonic XG2401?
 Well we will keep this short and simple for you and show you a few numbers.
 144hz refresh rate, a virtually input-lag free 1ms response time, as well as a plethora of customization options to make this monitor tailored to your gaming preferences.